-For shipowners burning VLSFO there was a challenge with availability and supply of compliant fuel (low sulphur distillate blends with <0.5% sulphur content) during the initial transition period of the new IMO 2020 regulations.
-After an initial supply squeeze where prices for compliant fuel increased substantially supply normalized and prices fell back.
+After an initial supply squeeze at the beginning of 2020 where prices for compliant fuel increased substantially, supply normalized and prices fell back.
 VLSFO is now considered to be readily available in most bunkering ports.

 5.2 Business overview

 5.2.1 Introduction